jmtodaro/tor-blog-data/markdown/blog/2009-05-21-performance-measurements-and-blockingresistance-analysis-tor-network.md

 <!-- more -->

-The Tor network has grown to more than one thousand relays and millions of casual users over the past few years.
-We are proud of our network's popularity, but with growth has come increasing [performance problems](https://blog.torproject.org/blog/why-tor-is-slow) and attempts by some countries to block access to the Tor network.
-In order to address these problems, we need to learn more about the Tor network.
-In this post, I describe the current state of network measurements in Tor and some proposed additions to help us understand the network better.

 Right now, relays, [bridges](https://www.torproject.org/bridges), and directories gather the following data for statistical purposes:

 -   Relays and bridges count the number of bytes that they have pushed in 15-minute intervals over the past 24 hours.
 They include these data in extra-info documents that they send to the directory authorities whenever they publish their server descriptor.
 See Figure 3 in the [analysis of directory archives](http://git.torproject.org/checkout/metrics/master/report/dirarch/dirarch-2009-03-31.pdf) that shows that roughly half of the available bandwidth capacity is utilized.